Our Movement

 A strong community lifts everyone up.
 We work with local small businesses, job seekers, and residents to fight displacement and create opportunities for growth.
 Through the Skyway Business Collective, we support small businesses, provide job training, and help build lasting community wealth that uplifts us all.

-We work hard to uplift our neighborhood and the people around us.
+We are dedicated to uplifting our neighborhood and the people around us.

-Get to know the dedicated individuals who make up Skyway Coalition.
+Get to know the folks who make up Skyway Coalition.
 We’re a small but mighty team made up of community members who are passionate about uplifting Skyway.

-• Fin'es Scott (she/her) is a Skyway native and dedicated Communications Specialist with a heart for her community.
-Her love for art, design, illustration, and writing has become a driving force in her mission to uplift and unite her beloved Skyway.
+Fin'es Scott (she/her) is a Skyway native and dedicated Operations Manager with a heart for her community.
+She is committed to uplifting her beloved Skyway.

-• Jeannie Williams is a long-time resident and advocate of Skyway-West Hill.
+Jeannie Williams is a long-time resident and advocate of Skyway.
 She has a deep passion for Skyway, as she purchased a home and raised her family in the community more than 30 years ago.
 She worked in the corporate retail and airline environment as a Sr. Technical Program Manager and brings many years of Leadership and Program Management skills to her role.
-Jeannie has lived through the community changes and has been deeply involved in Skyway-West Hill community work since 2001.
+Jeannie has lived through the community changes and has been deeply involved in Skyway community work since 2001.
 She has been a long-time member of Skyway UMC and has served on multiple Skyway Community Boards and in Leadership positions.
-Jeannie is very honored to be part of the work, advocacy, and revitalization of the Skyway-West Hill community.
+Jeannie is very honored to be part of the work, advocacy, and revitalization of the Skyway community.

 Returning to Washington, Michael served as deputy director and director of community and economic development for various jurisdictions, including the City of Yakima.
 There, he was the chief lobbyist, securing over $100 million in grants and loans, including a $14 million downtown revitalization project.